microsoft/binskim/README.md

 Getting Started as a Developer
 ==============================

-1. Clone the repository
+1. Clone the repository.
-2. Load and compile src\BinSkim.sln
+2. Load and compile `src\BinSkim.sln`.

-Execute output in bld\bin\BinSkim.Driver for testing.
+Execute output in `bld\bin\BinSkim.Driver` for testing.

 Submitting Pull Requests
 ========================
-Run test.cmd at the root of the enlistment to ensure that all tests pass, and x64 and x86 release builds succeed.
+Run `test.cmd` at the root of the enlistment to ensure that all tests pass, and x64 and x86 release builds succeed.

 Getting Started as a User
 =========================